17 Killed in U.S. Airstrike on Suspected ISIS Targets in Libya, Military Says

 “There has never been a more precise air campaign in the history of armed conflict,” the commander of the Raqqa operation, Gen. Stephen J. Townsend, wrote at the time.
 Since July 2019, Townsend has been the commander of AFRICOM.

-Donatella Rivera, senior crisis adviser at Amnesty International who led the investigation, suggested Thursday’s airstrike in Libya should be investigated.
+Donatella Rovera, senior crisis adviser at Amnesty International who led the investigation, suggested Thursday’s airstrike in Libya should be investigated.

 “I work on the basis that cases need to be investigated,” she told TIME.
 “It may be that their [AFRICOM’s] version of events in Libya is totally accurate, I don’t know.
 I can tell you about the hundreds of cases I investigated in Syria and Iraq where their version of events was not accurate at all, in a very large number of cases, including practices that they themselves boasted about, notably General Townsend … honestly some of the statements that he made were really baffling.”